Meet Chuck Kahn

 In Wisconsin Kahn taught judges, attorneys and law students on courtroom evidence, the use of technology in litigation, and business litigation through the auspices of the Wisconsin Judicial College, State Bar of Wisconsin, Milwaukee Bar Association and (as a guest lecturer at) the Marquette University School of Law.

-For fifteen years before becoming a judge Charles Kahn was senior partner at Kahn and Flynn, SC and its predecessor law firms.
+For fifteen years before becoming a judge Chuck was senior partner at Kahn and Flynn, SC and its predecessor law firms.
 He focused on business, technology, securities and real estate litigation.
 Prior to that, he worked three years as a trial lawyer for the Legal Aid Society of Milwaukee.

 Chuck loves cooking and eating.
 He puts up dill pickles every year, roasts pumpkin seeds at Halloween and bakes the best almond macaroons the world has seen.
 He is also an avid photographer and a former private pilot.

 He lives with his wife, Patti Keating Kahn, in Milwaukee.
 They enjoy music, theater, travel and doing anything at all with their three awesome grandsons.